 1) Go referral crazy by using Dropbox

-Dropbox used a standard marketing strategy: get your consumers to promote your product.
+Dropbox used a standard referral program: get your consumers to promote your product.
 Dropbox, on the other hand, increased the ante by boosting the benefits and plastering their “Refer a Friend” message all over the place.

 Dropbox has become synonymous with cloud-based storage as a result of its success.

 2) Watch how Airbnb used free marketing tools

 Platforms like Airbnb aimed to market vacation houses and rentals, which Craigslist also did.